-- 1. Employees involved with planning, operations, pricing, sales, purchasing, or manufacturing should be especially cautious about competition and antitrust laws - 2.
-Agreements are not limited to written contracts, and conversations can easily be misinterpreted. - 3.
-Never discuss these topics with competitors: pricing, market share, dividing market or customers, market strategy, or capacity.
+- 1. Employees involved with planning, operations, pricing, sales, purchasing, or manufacturing should be especially cautious about competition and antitrust laws. - 2.
+Agreements are not limited to written contracts, and conversations can easily be misinterpreted. - Never discuss these topics with competitors: pricing, market share, dividing market or customers, market strategy, or capacity.

-Contact Archer Legal or the General Counsel.
+Contact your Hemisphere Counsel, Compliance Counsel, or the General Counsel.

-You must promptly report any suspected violation to the Chief Financial Officer and the General Counsel.
-Prompt reporting can help the Company prevent or limit any potential harm
+You must promptly report any suspected violation to your Hemisphere Counsel or the General Counsel, and Compliance Counsel.
+Prompt reporting can help the Company prevent or limit any potential harm.